CapitaineStar/FarUpstreamBlog/_posts/2016-11-01-heres-the-plan.md

 #### About me

 I am J&eacute;r&ocirc;me Viens Brie (AKA Capitaine Star) and I've been making games for almost 6 years now.
-Most of my time as been spent on AAA titles at Ubisoft Quebec (check out the stuff I worked on!).
+Most of my time as been spent on AAA titles at Ubisoft Quebec ([check out the stuff I worked on!](http://jeromebrie.com){:target="_blank"}).
 My last official job title has been "Assistant" Technical Art Director which basically mean that I make sure the game works fine by constantly nagging the programmers and preventing artists to do too much damage.
 I have an academic background in computer science AND Arts so that makes me some kind of jake-of-all-trades.
-With all those skills and experience, I'm sure everything will be juuust fine.
+With all those skills and experience, I'm sure [everything will be juuust fine](http://i.imgur.com/l3v4P3s.jpg){:target="_blank"}.

 #### About the Dev Blog